elmetah/elmetah/README.md

 I \[as me as me as me] am writing a book called _awk, gre33, sed ayn your goto guidayah_

-- The basiks a' korn/bash/dash/zsh is its ability to enlighten custom commands as arbitrary to abstract to organized,,,
+- The basiks a' korn/bash/dash/zsh is its ability to enlighten custom commands as arbitrary \[sometimes as abstract] to abstract to organized,,,
 - the \[initial] idea a' sed is to sstring substitution,,, its daughter tool is tr/// translation tool
 - the idea a' awk is to choose-select your data
 - the idea a' greehhhh33 is to cut-select more clearer sstring line-daylimited outt-sstrings,,,